Uses of Plywood

-- Exposure 1 means the panels have been waterproofed and can withstand exposure to the elements during construction.
+Exposure 1 means the panels have been waterproofed and can withstand exposure to the elements during construction.
 However, they are not suitable for long-term exposure post-construction.

 Exposure 2 means the panels are made with an intermediate glue that is not fully waterproof.
 These panels can withstand occasional moisture but are otherwise intended for interior use.

 Interior means the panels are not waterproof and are designed for interior use only.
 They should not be exposed to moisture.

-- Structural 1 is rated for seismic retrofit work, meaning it is designed to be earthquake resistant.
+Structural 1 is rated for seismic retrofit work, meaning it is designed to be earthquake resistant.
 Unless they have a Structural 1 rating, other plywood panels of any width are not suited for seismic retrofitting.

-We carry four grades of plywood: A, B, C and D. The grade refers to the quality and appearance of the plywood’s face and back veneers.
+There are four grades of plywood: A, B, C and D. The grade refers to the quality and appearance of the plywood’s face and back veneers.
 A has the highest quality and is the most expensive, and D is the least expensive.

 A-grade plywood features a smooth, sanded surface without knots.
 Any wood defects have been repaired with synthetic filler, so the veneer can be painted.
 A-grade plywood is ideal for furniture or cabinet doors.

-- B-grade plywood also features a smooth, sanded surface, but may have more repaired defects up to 1-inch across.
+B-grade plywood also features a smooth, sanded surface, but may have more repaired defects up to 1-inch across.

-C-grade is unsanded and may have several minor defects that will need to be repaired with knots up to 1 1/2-inches across, discoloration and sanding defects.
+C-grade is unsanded and may have several minor defects that will need to be repaired with knots up to 1 1/2 inches across, discoloration and sanding defects.
 C-grade plywood should be used when appearance is not important, such as for subfloors or garages.

-D-grade is also unsanded with defects that have not been repaired and knot holes up to 2 1/2-inches across, discoloration and sanding defects.
+D-grade is also unsanded with defects that have not been repaired and knot holes up to 2 1/2 inches across, discoloration and sanding defects.

 You may also find ratings with two-letter classifications, such as BC.
 BC-grade is a mix grade plywood with one side graded a B, while the other side is graded a C.

 The most common plywood sizes are 4- x 8-feet sheets and 5- x 5-feet sheets.

-The most common thickness of plywood is 1/2-inch, but plywood thickness can range from 1/8-inch to 3/4-inches.
+The most common thickness of plywood is 1/2-inch, but plywood thickness can range from 1/8-inch to 3/4 inches.

 You can use other types of boards in place of true plywood.
 They may even be commonly referred to as plywood, despite being manufactured differently.
 Although not technically plywood, other engineered wood boards and panels can be great options for construction projects when you want to save money or have a different look and feel.